ajency/VV-updated/wp-content/plugins/flexible-recent-posts/readme.txt

 * **Template** for each post in widget.
 You can write your HTML-template or overwrite default in widget form.
 * **Shortcodes** support in template.
 You can use built-in shortcodes to insert info related to current post in widget: `title`, `featured image`, `excerpt`, `date`, `permalink`.
-* **Restrict categories** from which you want to display posts.
-Display posts from all categories or from selected only.
+* **Restrict terms** from which you want to display posts.
+Display posts from all terms or from selected only.
 * **Number of posts** to display.
 Set number of latest posts that will be displayed in widget.
 * **All posts links**.
 Select option to display link near the title or/and after all posts that will open selected posts category page.
 Set link title or custom link URL.